The Last Exorcism

 A sequel titled The Last Exorcism Part II

-is being released in 2013 focusing on Nell, who survived the events of the last film but with little memory of what occured, as the evil force that once possessed her comes back with a more sinister intention.
+was released in 2013 focusing on Nell, who survived the events of the last film but with little memory of what occurred, as the evil force that once possessed her comes back with a more sinister intention.

 Provides examples of: